VietnamTo-pack List for Vietnam

 Some medicines to bring:

-• Laxative medicines or Immodium: in case you’re not familiar with the food.
+• Laxative medicines or Immodium: in case you’re unfamiliar with the food.

 • Insect repellent